SE-UUlm/snowballr-frontend/wiki/Contributing.md

 ## Use another API Version

-To use another API version than the currently used one, go to the `package.json` file and change the reference (after `#`) to the desired version.
+To use another API version than the currently used one, go to the `package.json` file and change the reference (after `#`) of the `fetch-api` command to the desired version.
 Make sure that the version exists in the [API repository](https://github.com/SE-UUlm/snowballr-api).
-After changing the version, run `npm install` to update the dependencies.
+After changing the version, run `npm install` to update the dependencies and recompile the API client code.